kamanashisroy/algosnippet/algorithms_summary.md

 In bottom-up approach start from details and compose the final result from them.
 Normally the iterative solutions use bottom-up approach.
 In dynamic programming the bottom-up approach is normally used with tabulation.
 It is noted that in some problems the bottom-up-tabulation may result in computation of unnecessary subproblems than top-down-memoiazation.

+When both the top-down and bottom-up approaches have the same asymptotic running-time, the bottom-up-iterative approach often has much better constant factors than top-down-recursive approach.

 The algorithm problems can be categorized in the following domains.
 Like the algorithm approaches, these domains are not exclusive.

 - Counting